notsopreety/nepali-calender/README.md

-This is timepass repo that i made for my arch calendar
+I made this for my HyDE (Arch BTW) WM.